As a girl born of the Wild West, I have a favorite quote from the Movie "Tombstone" that epitomizes Diabetes...

 Knowledge is power.... awareness is power, understanding is power, and experience above all of these is power.
 No treatment recommendation, pharmaceutical, or technology comes close to the value found in those who have experienced the environment and lived successfully past the first 50 years of diagnosis (long enough to validate their success).

-There is a medal granted for this distinction by the country's leading diabetes clinic, The Joslin Center in Boston... and it comes, of course, with medical studies to isolate the physiology of the recipient and discovery about what the recipient has done right.
+There is a medal granted for this distinction by the country's leading diabetes clinic, The Joslin Center in Boston.

-Whether a Joslin Medal or an Eli Lilly medal... they have one thing in common... once you have reached the 50 year mark and survived with diabetes they want to talk to you because they're trying to build an understanding of how to improve life for people with Diabetes longer than the initial 25 years granted by Dr. Banting's beautiful discovery of insulin.
-Those of us who are vibrant members of the 50+ club call it shifting the paradigm and we're already doing it.
+Whether a Joslin Medal or an Eli Lilly medal... they have one thing in common... once you have reached the 50 year mark and survived with diabetes you are recognized as a leader in survival.
+Those of us who are vibrant members of the 50+ club call it shifting the paradigm and boy are we doing it.

 The only truly important questions in navigating the current paradigm are... whether people with Diabetes will engage the right battles, and retreat from the ones better left as detrimental.... and how they can learn to tell the difference between the two.